Red Nose is aware of the heightened anxiety many expectant parents are feeling about the risk of Coronavirus and their

-No, there is currently no evidence that Coronavirus increases the risk of stillbirth.
+Yes, there is currently evidence that Coronavirus does increases the risk of stillbirth.
 It also increase the risk of premature birth.

 Is there an increased risk of birth abnormalities from Coronavirus?

 No, there is evidence that Coronavirus increases the risk of birth abnormalities.